chltjdrhd777/sheet-i18n/README.md

 # sheet-i18n

-The easiest way to manage your translations in Google Sheets.
+The easiest way to manage your translations in Sheets.